Why QBanks are a CRUCIAL Part of Your USMLE Review

-With this post, we want to help provide you some guidance and clarity regarding how you should be studying for the USMLE.
+With this post, we want to help provide you some guidance and clarity regarding how you should be going about your USMLE review.
 Hopefully the following advice will help to alleviate some of your anxious feelings, but (as always) if you need a little extra help planning or additional reassurance, the Elite team is always here and more than happy to talk to you.

 Alright, what’s the best way to study?
 We want to start here with a bit of an allegory (bare with us, it’s a good one) one of our team members uses when advising USMLE students:

 Maybe you already guessed, but the point of the pottery class story is to show you learning isn’t enough.
 You absolutely have to practice.
-And, it terms of the USMLE, that means qbanks.
+And, it terms of the USMLE, that means sitting down and doing practice questions.
 Now, we are not recommending here that you only and exclusively go though qbanks.
-After all, even the weight group of pottery students still had to have some instruction on how to use a pottery wheel in order to create a pot in the first place.
+After all, even boy in the pottery class who chose to practice stopped occasionally to run to the library and learn.
 This being said, here are our recommendations:

-*If you jump into practice questions and find you have absolutely no idea about the content in which many of the questions are trying to test you on, go back to recommendation 1 and build up your foundations.
+*If however you jump into practice questions and find you have absolutely no idea about the content in which many of the questions are trying to test you on, go back and build up your foundations.
 If you feel like there is a lot of information you are confused about or you feel overwhelmed, you may also want to consider a couple hours of tutoring.

-Identify weak areas or topics that you need to focus in on with extra review in addition to doing (you guessed it) MORE practice questions.
+Identify weak areas or topics that you need to focus on during your USMLE review

 *DO NOT identify your weak areas then hyperfocus only on those.
-Once you identify your weak areas, give them some extra time and effort, but you still need to continue practice question from all areas.
+A good USMLE review requires you to focus on weak areas while also going through mixed questions to keep your memory fresh even with topics you already feel confident on.
+Once you identify your weak areas, give them some extra time and effort, but continue practice question from all areas.
 If you focus on exclusively learning one topic or subject and neglect the rest, your knowledge in those areas will suffer.

 - Did we mention you should be doing practice questions?
 We can’t stress this enough!
 PRACTICE, PRACTICE, PRACTICE!!!
 YOU NEED TO DO PRACTICE QUESTIONS!!!
 Do all the practice questions you can, time yourself, look up explanations (or ask a tutor), continue to identify subjects and topics of weakness and devote time to studying them.
 You should be making and reviewing flashcards for the information you find yourself shaky on and seeking out supplemental resources if you identify any topics that really stump you.